395t/review-assignments/_summaries/park2019deepsdf_1.md

 The most direct way to use this approach is to train a single deep network for a given shape.
 To then generate the 3D model, they use a feed-forward network composed of 8 fully connected layers with dropouts.

 However, training a network for each shape is not practical.
 A better approach is to create a model that can represent a wide variety of shapes in a low dimensional latent space.

+Training a network for an individual shape is not practical or helpful.
+To model a wide variety of shapes, a latent vector z is introduced.
+It is used as an encoding of the desired shape and is passed in as a second input to the Deep SDF neural network.
+This vector is essentially mapped to a 3D shape represented by a continuous SDF.
+We can represent a shape's approximate SDF as:

+$$ f_{\theta}(z_{i}, x) = SDF^{i}(x)$$

+Here, the shape is indexed at i and $f_\theta$ is a function of the latent code $z_i$. x is a 3D query location.

+In using latent vectors, we can model multiple SDFs in a single neural network.

 # Performance